harsh23exe/Real-Time-News-Agent/ingestion-worker/README_PIPELINE.md

 - **Batch Processing**: Process multiple topics efficiently
 - **Status Monitoring**: Check pipeline and service status

+## NewsAPI Date Constraint

+> **Note:** NewsAPI only allows retrieving news from previous days (not the current day).
+The pipeline does not support a `from_date` parameter and always fetches the most recent available news.

 ## Configuration

 Before running the pipeline, ensure you have the following environment variables set: